JialiUMassWengLab/laSV/README.md

 Programs in Bioinformatics and Integrative Biology
 University of Massachusetts Medical School

-laSV is a software package for detecting structural variations from whole-genome sequencing data.
+laSV is a software that employs a local de novo assembly based approach to detect genomic structural variations from whole-genome high-throughput sequencing datasets.

 Please send questions, suggestions and bug reports to:
 jiali.zhuang@umassmed.edu